zy12aaf168/css-key-concepts-responsive-design/activities/activity-1.md

 Let's look at the different ways to add CSS Normalize.

+Note: There is debate around best ways to do this - or if you should even do this at all!
+Some people prefer to write their own CSS resets, or borrow from other people.
+Normalize is just one CSS reset that is favoured at the moment.

 In a more complex app, where we were using npm to manage our packages (e.g. a React app) then we'd normally install dependencies via npm. could use `npm install @csstools/normalize.css`.

 Alternatively we could use `@import-normalize;` in our CSS file, as described here: https://create-react-app.dev/docs/adding-css-reset/